JohnnyCrazy/remove-stale-images-action/README.md

 # Remove Stale Images

+> ⚠ This action is only compatible with the deprecated `docker.pkg.github.com` registry.
+The new registry `ghcr.io` does not yet have a specific API (only docker v2 AFAIK) and does not trigger `registry_package`, so it can't be used with this action.

 Small action which keeps your image count at a fixed number, removing all old ones.
 This allows for some space saving if you don't depend on old image tags.

 # Example Usage